jazzschmidt/git-bak/README.md

     The archive will be placed in the current directory by default.

-    Unless otherwise specified via '-x' or '--no-script', a simple script to conveniently clone the bundle into the current directory is added to archive.
+    Unless otherwise specified via '-x' or '--no-script', a simple script to conveniently clone the bundle into the current directory is added to the archive.

 OPTIONS:
     -f, --file <FILE>   Custom path for the generated tar ball